Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

 \subsection{General uniqueness criterion for the invariant measure}

-From now on, we use the notation $\CX = \R^n$ in order to simplify notations and to emphasise the fact that the results do not depend on the linear structure of the space.
+From now on, we use the notation $\CX= \R^n$ in order to simplify notation and to emphasize the fact that the results do not depend on the linear structure of the space.

-The aim of this section is to study the uniqueness of ``invariant measures'' for \eref{eqn:SDErpi}.
-The question of uniqueness of the invariant measure for the SDE \eref{eqn:SDErpi} should not be interpreted as the question of uniqueness of the invariant measure for the Markov operator $\CQ$ constructed in the previous section.
-This is because one might imagine that the augmented phase space $\CX \times \CW$ contains some ``redundant'' randomness that is not necessary to describe the stationary solutions to \eref{eqn:SDErpi}.
-(This would be the case for example if the $V_i$'s are not always linearly independent.)
+The aim of this section is to study the uniqueness of ``invariant measures'' for~(\ref{eqnSDErpi}).
+The question of uniqueness of the invariant measure for the SDE (\ref {eqnSDErpi}) should not be interpreted as the question of uniqueness of the invariant measure for the Markov operator $\CQ$ constructed in the previous section.
+This is because one might imagine that the augmented phase space $\CX \times\CW$ contains some ``redundant'' randomness that is not necessary to describe the stationary solutions to (\ref{eqnSDErpi}).
+(This would be the case, e.g., if the $V_i$'s are not always linearly independent.)
 One would like therefore to have a concept of uniqueness for the invariant measure that is independent of the particular description of the driving noise.

-To this end, we introduce the Markov transition kernel $\bar \CQ$ from $\CX \times \CW$ to $\CX^\N$ constructed in the following way.
+To this end, we introduce the Markov transition kernel $\bar\CQ$ from $\CX\times\CW$ to $\CX^\N$ constructed in the following way.
 Denote by $(z_n, w_n)$ a sample of the Markov chain with transition probabilities $\CQ$ starting at $(z_0,w_0)$.
-We then denote by $\bar \CQ(z_0,w_0;\,\cdot\,)$ the law of $(z_1,z_2,\ldots)$.
-(We do not include the starting point, consistent with the convention that $0 \not \in \mathbb{N}$.)
+We then denote by $\bar\CQ(z_0,w_0; \cdot)$ the law of $(z_1,z_2,\ldots)$.
+(We do not include the starting point, consistent with the convention that $0 \notin\mathbb{N}$.)